Common Questions About the Diploma of Alcohol and Other Drugs in Australia (and How It Can Advance Your Career)

 • Completed Year 12 or equivalent, OR

-• Complete a literacy and numeracy quiz as part of the enrolment process
+• Completed a literacy and numeracy quiz as part of the enrolment process

 You'll also need access to a computer and internet connection to complete your coursework online.